First Quarter on

 Moon before descending node

-11 days after ascending node on 10 February 2029 at 03:07 in ♑ Capricorn.
-The Moon is located north of the ecliptic over the following 3 days, until the lunar orbit crosses from North to South in descending node on 24 February 2029 at 16:44 in ♋ Cancer.
+11 days after ascending node on 10 February 2029 at 03:07 in ♑ Capricorn the Moon is positioned north of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from North to South in descending node on 24 February 2029 at 16:44 in ♋ Cancer.

 Moon before northern standstill

-13 days since the previous standstill on 8 February 2029 at 06:14 in ♐ Sagittarius when the Moon has reached South declination of ∠-25.127°, the lunar orbit is extending northward over the next day to face maximum declination of ∠25.019° at the point of next northern standstill on 22 February 2029 at 22:00 in ♊ Gemini.
+13 days since the last southern standstill on 8 February 2029 at 06:14 in ♐ Sagittarius when the Moon has reached South declination of ∠-25.127° the lunar orbit is extending northward over the next day to face maximum declination of ∠25.019° at the point of next northern standstill on 22 February 2029 at 22:00 in ♊ Gemini.

 Syzygy in 7 days